Quick and Easy Chicken and Chickpea Masala

 - 1 teaspoon ground turmeric

-- ½ tsp salt and pepper plus more to taste
+- ½ teaspoon each of salt and pepper plus more to taste

-- 1 pound fresh spinach leaves, trimmed (or frozen but thawed and extra water squeezed out)
+- 200 grams fresh spinach leaves - add extra according to taste (or frozen but thawed and extra water squeezed out)

-- 1 tbsp of freshly squeezed lemon juice plus more according to taste
+- 1 tablespoon of freshly squeezed lemon juice plus more according to taste

 - ½ cup chopped fresh cilantro leaves plus more for serving